Prerequisites

 3. Zoom out 3x and another 10x to examine the 30 bp surrounding this position.

-The GT splice donor site closest to 19,150,856 (Figure 61, green box) is located at 19,150,858-19,150,859 (Figure 61, red box) which is supported by multiple lines of evidence—NCBI RefSeq Genes, Spaln alignment of D. melanogaster proteins, and the GeMoMa, N-SCAN, and Augustus gene predictions, and the RNA-Seq read coverage from samples of adult females and adult males.
+The GT splice donor site closest to 19,150,856 (Figure 61, green box) is located at 19,150,858-19,150,859 (Figure 61, red box) which is supported by multiple lines of evidence—NCBI RefSeq Genes, Spaln alignment of D. melanogaster proteins, and the GeMoMa, N-SCAN, and Augustus gene predictions, and the aggregated RNA-Seq read coverage.

 Figure 61.
 The splice donor site (GT) at 19,150,858-19,150,859 (red box) is supported by multiple lines of evidence and is near the approximate end coordinate of CDS-1—at 19,150,856—as determined by tblastn.